Restitution and unjust enrichment: England and Commonwealth

-National systems

 Australia

 Whether there is a distinct body of law in Australia known as the law of unjust enrichment is a highly controversial question.
 In Pavey & Mathews v Paul (1987) 162 CLR 221 the concept of unjust enrichment was expressly endorsed by the High Court of Australia.
 This was subsequently followed in numerous first instance and appellate decisions, as well as by the High Court itself.

 Considerable skepticism about the utility of the concept of unjust enrichment has been expressed in recent years.
 The equitable basis for the action for money had and received has instead been emphasised and in Australian Financial v Hills [2014 HCA 14] the plurality held that the concept of unjust enrichment was effectively 'inconsistent' with the law of restitution as it had developed in Australia.
 It is worth noting that the analytic framework had been expressly endorsed by the High Court just two years before in Equuscorp v Haxton [2012 HCA 7].
 For the moment, the concept of unjust enrichment appears to serve only a taxonomical function.